huangfanglong/CK3-Character-Gallery/README.md

 ## Features

 - **Multiple Galleries**: Create, rename, and delete gallery sets (e.g., Male, Female) to organize characters or categorize them.
 Import & Export them to save online or share them with others.
 - **Character Management**: Add, delete, and batch-delete character entries within each gallery.
+Give each character entry specific tags and ability to search & narrow them in the search box.
 - **Portrait Cropping**: Adjust portrait images display with drag and scroll-to-zoom.
 - **DNA Displayer**:
   - View and edit raw character DNA strings.